python/devguide/developers.rst

 Permissions History
 -------------------

+- Daniel Holth was given push privileges on Sep 9 2012 by GFB, for PEP editing.

 - Peter Moody was given push privileges on May 20 2012 by Antoine Pitrou for authorship and maintenance of the ipaddress module (accepted in PEP 3144 by Nick Coghlan).